Schrader and Presta Valve — What Are the Main Differences?

 What Is a Schrader Valve?

-The Schrader valve is characterized by a wide, round barrel tube with screw markings down the sides and a small valve core in the center.
-The screw-on sides are used to secure a valve cap or attach a screw-on pump head for a tighter fit.
-A spring within the Schrader valve core keeps it compressed so air can’t escape, and is depressed when a pump head is attached.
+The Schrader valve is characterized by a wide, round barrel tube with screw markings down the sides and a mechanical check valve in the center.
+The screw-on sides are used to secure a valve cap or attach a screw-on pump head for a tighter fit and are the same circumference from top to bottom.
+A spring within the Schrader check valves keeps it compressed so air can’t escape, and is depressed when a pump head is attached.

 Are Dunlop Valves Still in Use?